willastro/ENIIGMA-fitting-tool/doc/index.rst

 -----------

 The ENIIGMA code is focused on the spectral decomposition of the observational IR spectra containing absorption ice features.
 So far, the *Spitzer* and VLT/ISAAC spectra have been successfully tested.
 In this regard, this code will be useful to provide an unbiased analysis of the upcoming *James Webb Space Telescope - JWST* data.
-Nevertheless, laboratory ice spectra can be decomposed using the ENIIGMA code.

 Citing ENIIGMA
 ------------